dwrobel/flatcam/README.md

 - in legacy graphic engine, fixed issue where immediately after panning finished the mouse cursor shape was not updated
 - unfortunately the fix for issue where while zooming the mouse cursor shape was not updated braked something in way that Matplotlib work with PyQt5, therefore I removed it
 - fixed a bug in legacy graphic engine: when doing the self.app.collection.delete_all() in new_project an app crash occurred
-- implemented the Annotation change in CNCJob Selected Tab
+- implemented the Annotation change in CNCJob Selected Tab for the legacy graphic engine

 23.09.2019